Disclaimer: I do not own BattleTech.

 "Loremaster?" she asked cautiously.

-"It nearly killed you."
+"It nearly killed you.
+If you had not been in an emergency medical center, it likely would have."
 The Loremaster pulled a chair over to Atalanta's bedside and settled down into it.
 "Now, tell me what you saw."

 I had never seen the chamber before with my eyes.